Multimodal Automated Fact-Checking: A Survey

 \section{Abstract}

-Misinformation, i.e.\ factually incorrect information, is often conveyed in multiple modalities, e.g.\ an image accompanied by a caption.
-It is perceived as more credible by humans, and spreads faster and wider than its text-only counterparts.
-While an increasing body of research investigates automated fact-checking (AFC), previous surveys mostly focus on textual misinformation.
+Misinformation is often conveyed in multiple modalities, e.g.\ a miscaptioned image.
+Multimodal misinformation is perceived as more credible by humans, and spreads faster than its text-only counterparts.
+While an increasing body of research investigates automated fact-checking (AFC), previous surveys mostly focus on text.
 In this survey, we conceptualise a framework for AFC including subtasks unique to multimodal misinformation.
-Furthermore, we discuss related terminological developed in different communities in the context of our framework.
+Furthermore, we discuss related terms used in different communities and map them to our framework.
 We focus on four modalities prevalent in real-world fact-checking: text, image, audio, and video.
 We survey benchmarks and models, and discuss limitations and promising directions for future research.\blfootnote{\textsuperscript{*} This work was partially done during Mubashara's research visit at Cambridge.}